LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

 ------------------------------

 In the tutorial section about :ref:`how to create custom Actuator objects
-<tutorials/custom_objects:2. custom actuators>`, then entire speed management
+<tutorial-custom-actuator>`, the entire speed management
 aspect in :py:`position` mode was left out.
 This section explains target-speed inputs in :py:`position` mode and the corresponding :meth:`~crappy.actuator.Actuator.set_position` implementation.